gawad-nist/VQA/README.md

 NOTE: the validator index queries starting from 0, while the testing queries starts from Q_ID = 1.
 Please take this into consideration when debugging an error reported by the validator (e.g. you may need to skip to the next query to find the error)

+# Task 2 (Multiple Choice) Validator
+The script validate_vqa_mc_2026.py can be used to validate your runs.
+It takes as input the query file and your run and report any errors if they exist.